-The Design Report must be submitted electronically in Adobe Acrobat® Format (.pdf file).
+The Design Report must be submitted electronically in Adobe Acrobat® Format (\.pdf file).
 This document is expected to be a single file (text, drawings, and optional content all inclusive).
-The Design Report file must be named as follows: schoolname_carnumber.pdf using the complete school name (ex.
-University of xxxxxxx) and the FSAE assigned car number.
+The Design Report file must be named as follows: carnumber\schoolname.pdf using the FSAE assigned car number (ex.
+100\University of SAE.pdf) and the complete school name.

-Design Spec Sheets must be submitted electronically in Microsoft Excel® Format (.xls file).
-Please do not make any alterations to the formatting of the spec sheet file.
-Similar to the Design Report, the Design Spec Sheet file must be named as follows: schoolname_carnumber_specs.xls using the complete school name (ex.
-University of xxxxxxx) and the FSAE assigned car number.
+Design Spec Sheets must be submitted electronically in Microsoft Excel® Format (\.xls file).
+The format of the Spec Sheet MUST NOT be altered.
+Similar to the Design Report, the Design Spec Sheet file must be named as follows: carnumber\schoolname\specs.xls using the FSAE assigned car number (ex.
+100\University of SAE\spec.xls) and the complete school name.